pedrohasselmann/shapeimager/README.rst

 ``S.normal_vector(True)``

-It pre-loads the DTM and pre-calculate the normal vectors.
+It pre-loads the DTM and pre-calculates the normal vectors.

 Chose a date: